Geontech/fins/docs/parameters.md

-# FINS Parameters
+# FINS Node Parameters

 **[RETURN TO TOP LEVEL README](../README.md)**

 Parameters are used to genericize programmable logic IP cores.
-Unlike a Verilog "parameter" or a VHDL "generic", a FINS "parameter" is a constant definition that distributed through both the FINS JSON and code generation of HDL package files and other header-like files.
+Unlike a Verilog "parameter" or a VHDL "generic", a FINS "parameter" is a constant definition that distributed through both the FINS Node JSON and code generation of HDL package files and other header-like files.

 ## JSON Schema

-The top-level `params` field of the FINS JSON Schema is an array of dictionaries that define each parameter.
+The top-level `params` field of the FINS Node JSON Schema is an array of dictionaries that define each parameter.
 These parameter dictionaries in turn have several fields listed in the table below:

 > NOTE: Each element within the `params` dictionary array must have a unique `name` field.